frc3322/part-management-system/code-docs/assets/overview.md

 ## Overview

-The assets folder contains static files and resources used by the Part Management System, primarily focusing on favicon and icon assets for web browsers and mobile devices.
+The assets folder contains static files and resources used by Aerie Part Management, primarily focusing on favicon and icon assets for web browsers and mobile devices.

 ## Favicon Assets